MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 ## Language Server Protocol

-For more information on the protocol itself, please see documentation [here](https://github.com/Microsoft/language-server-protocol).
+For more information on the protocol itself, see the documentation [here](https://github.com/Microsoft/language-server-protocol).
 Visual Studio’s implementation of Language Server Protocol is in preview, and support should be considered experimental.
-The preview release will be in the form of an extension ([Language Server Protocol Client Preview](https://marketplace.visualstudio.com/items?itemName=vsext.LanguageServerClientPreview)), **but this extension can only be installed on the preview channel of Visual Studio**.
-A later release of Visual Studio will include built-in support for Language Server Protocol, at which time the Preview flag will be dropped. **You should not use this for production purposes at this time.**
+The preview release is in the form of an extension ([Language Server Protocol Client Preview](https://marketplace.visualstudio.com/items?itemName=vsext.LanguageServerClientPreview)), **but this extension can only be installed on the preview channel of Visual Studio**.
+A later release of Visual Studio will include built-in support for Language Server Protocol, at which time the Preview flag will be dropped. **You should not use the preview for production purposes.**

-For more information on how to create a sample language server or how to integrate an existing language server into Visual Studio Code, please see documentation [here](https://code.visualstudio.com/docs/extensions/example-language-server).
+For more information on how to create a sample language server or how to integrate an existing language server into Visual Studio Code, see the documentation [here](https://code.visualstudio.com/docs/extensions/example-language-server).

 ![language server protocol implementation](media/lsp-implementation.png)

-This article describes how to create an extension in Visual Studio which uses a LSP based language server.
-It assumes that you have already developed a LSP based language server and just want to integrate it into Visual Studio.
+This article describes how to create an extension in Visual Studio which uses an LSP-based language server.
+It assumes that you have already developed an LSP-based language server and just want to integrate it into Visual Studio.

 For support within Visual Studio, language servers can communicate with the client (Visual Studio) via the following mechanisms: